sc-ventures/cloudbreak-documentation/docs/blueprints.md

 [Comment]: <> (Draft from Richard.
 Need to edit.)

-Cloudbreak allows you to create special blueprints which include some tmeplating: the values of the variables specified in the blueprint and provided in the UI or CLI will be dynamically generated in the cluster creation phase.
-Cloudbreak suppots mustache kind of templating with the {{{variable}}} syntax.
+Cloudbreak allows you to create special blueprints which include some templating: the values of the variables specified in the blueprint and provided in the UI or CLI will be dynamically generated in the cluster creation phase.
+Cloudbreak supports mustache kind of templating with the {{{variable}}} syntax.
 You cannot use functions in the blueprint file only the variable injection is supported.

 The following variables can be specified:

-- LDAP properties which were assigned to the cluster:
+LDAP properties which were assigned to the cluster:
-    - ldap.connectionURL the URL of the LDAP (host + port)
+    - ldap.connectionURL - the URL of the LDAP (host:port)
     - ldap.bindDn
     - ldap.bindPassword
     - ldap.directoryType